FARE Education Network

 Quiz – an optional 20-question true/false quiz based on material covered in the slide presentation that can be used as a pre-test and post-test.

 Click here to view a recorded version of this presentation.

 The information presented in these materials aligns with the recommended plans, practices, and procedures found in the Centers for Disease Control and Prevention’s Voluntary Guidelines for Managing Food Allergies in Schools and Early Care and Education Programs.
 Visit www.foodallergy.org/cdc to download the CDC guidelines.

-Click the button below to submit your contact information and have these materials sent to your inbox.
+Click here to submit your contact information and have these materials sent to your inbox.

 Help Us Track Your Impact

 If you have delivered the Food Allergies: Keeping Students Safe and Included presentation, please take a moment and tell us about your experience.
 Click here to fill out an online survey.

 This presentation is for food allergy education, information and training purposes only.
 While every effort has been made to ensure the information in this presentation is accurate and up to date for school food allergy management, this presentation is not intended to be a substitute for professional legal advice, medical advice, or diagnosis or treatment, and the information in this presentation does not supersede or replace existing state or federal laws and regulations.
 Food Allergy Research & Education (“FARE”), its representatives, partners, employees and volunteers cannot guarantee absolute prevention of a food allergy reaction or emergency in your facility and hereby disclaim any and all liability associated with any food allergy reaction on your premises or in conjunction with following the guidelines set forth in this presentation or any advice by FARE.